dmester/jdenticon/README.md

 <!-- Raster icon -->
 <canvas width="80" height="80" data-jdenticon-value="icon value"></canvas>
 ```

-Not sure about ```data-jdenticon-hash```?
-A hashed username works perfectly fine!
-Sensitive information
-is not recommended as input to the hash algorithm for this purpose.

 ### 2. Add reference to Jdenticon
 Include the Jdenticon library somewhere on your page.
 You can either host it yourself or